agentheath/portfolio/writing/mobile_app/checklist.md

 - [ ] Does the feed card surface meaningful, relevant, and timely information to users?
-- [ ] Does the feed card have small digestible chunks of information that the user can understand and/or take action upon?
+- [ ] Does the feed card have small, digestible chunks of information that the user can understand and/or take action upon?
 - [ ] Has your feed card design been approved by the _Mobile App_ Product Designer?
 - [ ] Has the Mobile App team reviewed the ranking and display time of your feed card?
 - [ ] Does your feed card load data quickly?
 Feed cards that impact the performance of the home page will not be allowed.
 - [ ] Can users easily disable or dismiss your feed card when appropriate?
-- [ ] Does your feedcard comply with our data access guidelines?
-When feedcards are toggled off by the user or don’t need to be visible, they should not be querying data.
+- [ ] Does your feed card comply with our data access guidelines?
+When feed cards are toggled off by the user or don’t need to be visible, they should not query data.
 {: style='list-style-type: none'}

 [back](../)